 The Council carries out valuations of its property assets over a five year cycle and reviews those assets that are not in the valuation cycle for the year to ensure that carrying values remain materially correct at the Balance Sheet date.
 Peter Jones, Fellow of the Royal Institution of Chartered Surveyors (FRICS), Director of Property and other similarly qualified staff in Birmingham Property Services, Economy Directorate, carried out the valuations, and a Valuation Certificate was issued on 23 June 2015 in accordance with the Appraisal and Valuation Standards of the Royal Institution of Chartered Surveyors.
+Where assets of a specialist nature require valuation, suitably qualified external experts are used.
+For 2014/15 the valuation of Tyseley Waste and Household Recovery Centre was undertaken by DVS, the commercial arm of the Valuation Office Agency.

-The effective date of the current year's valuation is 1 April 2014, with a review of any significant changes to assets during the year to ensure that any material changes in asset values at the Balance Sheet date are identified.
+The effective date of the current year's valuation was 1 April 2014, with a review of any significant changes to assets during the year to ensure that any material changes in asset values at the Balance Sheet date were identified.
 Properties regarded as operational were valued on the basis of Existing Use Value.
 Where the asset is of a specialist nature, the method of valuation was Depreciated Replacement Cost.
-During the annual revaluation exercise material assets are componentised in line with the accounting policy.
+During the annual revaluation exercise material assets were componentised in line with the accounting policy.
 Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.